 To collapse or expand a task list in Timeline, click on the task list in the left menu.
-When the task lists are collapsed, the purple task list bar is visible, providing a high level overview of the progress and durations of the task lists.
+When the task lists are collapsed, the purple task list bar is visible, providing a high-level overview of the progress and duration of the task lists.

 Order of tasks in Timeline

 The order of tasks on Timeline is automatically determined: